Th3HoopMan/small-magic-box/src/pages/articles/aaa-games-are-being-crushed-by-their-own-size-and-ambition.md

 This is the quality and output I’m talking about.
 All three of Insomniac’s projects released in the past 4 years have been met with high praise, and fans can’t wait for what they’re cooking next.

-So how has Playstation been able to build this unrivaled stable of both old and new IPs across countless studios?
+So how has PlayStation been able to build this unrivaled stable of both old and new IPs across countless studios?
 What’s their secret formula?

 ### Reducing Scope

 The reason studios like Insomniac and Naughty Dog are able to pump out titles so fast is because they aren’t afraid to release a contained experience.
 They look at the IPs and technology they have at their disposal and they put them to good use.

-Playstation is the only AAA publisher letting their studios consistently put out smaller bite-sized projects.
+PlayStation is the only AAA publisher letting their studios consistently put out smaller bite-sized projects.
 For example, take a look at Uncharted: Lost Legacy, Infamous Second Son, Spiderman Miles Morales, and Astro’s Playroom.
 These games were all much smaller than their predecessors and built on existing engines and mechanics, but they were fantastic nonetheless.

 Games like Ghost of Tsushima, God of War, Bloodborne, and Horizon Forbidden West are big, but they’re not trying to be a dozen different things in one.
 They provide just enough gameplay and story telling mechanisms to hook the player, and nothing more.